huggingface/blog/agents.md

     <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/agents/leaderboard.png" alt="GAIA leaderboard" width=90%>
 </p>

 And after some time needed to complete the 165 questions, we submit our result to the [GAIA Leaderboard](https://huggingface.co/spaces/gaia-benchmark/leaderboard), and… 🥁🥁🥁

 ⇒ Our agent comes at the 4th place: it beats many GPT4-based agents, and is now the reigning contender for the Open-Source category!

 ## Conclusion

 We will keep improving this package in the coming months.
-We have already identified several exciting paths:
+We have already identified several exciting paths in our development roadmap:
 - agent sharing options
 - better tools (especially in image processing)
 - long-term memory management
-- multi-agent collaboration
+- multi-agent collaboration.

 👉 **Go try out transformers agents!** We’re looking forward to receiving your feedback and your ideas.

 Let’s fill the top of the leaderboard with more open-source models! 🚀